No Mercy (2016)

-The 2016 No Mercy was the 12th No Mercy professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's SmackDown brand division.
-The event took place on October 9, 2016, at the Golden 1 Center in Sacramento, California.
+The 2016 No Mercy was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 12th No Mercy and took place on October 9, 2016, at the Golden 1 Center in Sacramento, California, held exclusively for wrestlers from the promotion's SmackDown brand division.
 It was the first No Mercy held since 2008 and it was also the first SmackDown-exclusive No Mercy since 2006.
-This also made it the first No Mercy to air on WWE's online streaming service, the WWE Network, which launched in 2014.
+This also made it the first No Mercy to livestream on WWE's online streaming service, the WWE Network, which launched in 2014.
 Unlike the majority of WWE's PPVs, No Mercy 2016 was not released on DVD or Blu-Ray.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the advertised main event, AJ Styles defeated Dean Ambrose and John Cena in a triple threat match to retain the WWE World Championship; this was the opening bout.
-The advertised main event was originally scheduled to close the show, but was changed the day of the event due to the second United States presidential debate airing at the same time that the match would have occurred.
-Due to this change, the final match was between Bray Wyatt and Randy Orton, which Wyatt won.
+The advertised main event was originally scheduled to close the event, but was changed the day of the event due to the second United States presidential debate airing at the same time that the match would have occurred.
+Due to this change, the final match saw Bray Wyatt face Randy Orton, which Wyatt won.
 In another prominent match, Dolph Ziggler defeated The Miz to win the Intercontinental Championship in a title vs. career match.

 Production

 Background

 No Mercy was first held by WWE as a United Kingdom-exclusive pay-per-view (PPV) in May 1999.
 A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion until 2008.
 In 2009, No Mercy was replaced by Hell in a Cell as the annual October PPV.
 In April 2011, WWE ceased using its full name of "World Wrestling Entertainment" with the "WWE" name becoming an orphaned initialism, and in August that year, the first brand extension ended.
 In July 2016, WWE reintroduced the brand split, again dividing the roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
-Brand-exclusive PPVs also returned with the second brand extension and No Mercy was reinstated to be held on October 9, 2016, at the Golden 1 Center in Sacramento, California.
+Brand-exclusive PPVs also returned with the second brand extension and on August 15, 2016, No Mercy was reinstated to be held on October 9, 2016, at the Golden 1 Center in Sacramento, California.
 Like during the first brand extension, in which No Mercy was SmackDown-exclusive from 2003 to 2006, the 2016 event was made a SmackDown-exclusive PPV.
-The 2016 event was the 12th event in the No Mercy chronology.
-In addition to traditional PPV, it was the first No Mercy to air on WWE's online streaming service, the WWE Network, which launched in February 2014.
+Tickets went on sale on August 19 through Ticketmaster.
+The 2016 event was the 12th No Mercy.
+In addition to traditional PPV, it was the first No Mercy to livestream on WWE's online streaming service, the WWE Network, which launched in February 2014.